1. HDR in Different Contexts

 - Go to Image > Mode, and choose 16bit or 8bit mode.

 Tone mapping is an important process when dealing the high dynamic scenes.
 Before going further into this concept, it is beneficial to have some background knowledge of how our eyes work.

 Our eyes don't respond linearly to the change of lights.
 By linearly, it means proportionally.
 When photons hit the retinas in our eyes, the response is a curve instead of the linear line.
 We are more sensitive to the changes in the dark tones than that of the bright tones.
-Contrarily, a camera responses linearly to the photons hitting its sensor.
+Contrarily, a camera responds linearly to the photons hitting its sensor.
 For instance, when there is twice the luminance, the sensor records twice the brightness level.

-A high dynamic range scene can have as large as a contrast ratio of 100,000:1, while an 8 bit JPEG only has 255:1
+A high dynamic range scene can have as large as a contrast ratio of 100,000:1, while an 8-bit JPEG only has 255:1